If desperately need God’s help

 In Ezra 8, we read that the Israelites fasted and implored God for a safe journey through enemy territory and Ezra says, “God listened to our entreaty“.
 Is it time for you to enter a time of earnest prayer and fasting of some type?
 Please consult your doctor if you have health issues that could be adversely affected by fasting from food, but otherwise, fasting may be just what you need for a breakthrough in prayer!

-God has plans to redeem your pain
+God won’t waste your pain

 No one really embraces heartbreak or suffering.
 We usually do everything we can to avoid it, and we often complain to God when He doesn’t put an end to it at our first request.
 But maybe he is allowing the suffering for a really good reason.
 Maybe He has purpose even when he allows us to experience disappointment or even heartbreak.